NateDiamond13/nate_bot/README.md

 4. `cargo update` to update all packages and their dependencies
 5. `cargo update --recursive <package>` to update specific package and its dependencies

+#### Cargo Formatting (Nightly / Unstable)

+1. `rustup toolchain install nightly` to install the nightly toolchain
+2. `rustup component add rustfmt --toolchain nightly` to install the nightly version of rustfmt
+3. `cargo +nightly fmt` to run rustfmt with unstable features

 ### Docker

 1. `docker compose build` to build the image